91.3 KBCS presents Fatoumata Diawara

 91.3 KBCS and the Pacific Jazz Institute at Dimitriou’s Jazz Alley present critically acclaimed singer/songwriter and guitarist Fatoumata Diawara, touring in support of her debut release, Fatou.
 Band members are Corine Thuy Thy (vocals/percussion), Ekoue Jean-Baptiste Gbadoe (drum), Jean Alain Hohy (bass) and Gregory Emonet (guitar).
 Set times on Tuesday and Wednesday at 7:30pm.
 Doors open at 5:30pm.

-Fatoumata Diawara's debut album, Fatou, was released in 2012 to critical acclaim.
-On her debut album, singer/songwriter Fatoumata—whom the Telegraph calls “the most beguiling talent to hit the world music scene in some time” and Mojo calls a "spell-weaving new voice"—uses elements of jazz, pop, and funk along with her ancestral Wassoulou tradition.
+Fatoumata Diawara's debut album, Fatou, was released in 2012 to wide critical acclaim.
+Diawara—whom the Telegraph calls “the most beguiling talent to hit the world music scene in some time” and Mojo calls a "spell-weaving new voice"—uses elements of jazz, pop, and funk along with her ancestral Wassoulou tradition.
 John Paul Jones, Toumani Diabate, and Tony Allen all make guest appearances.
 Uncut gives Fatou four stars; Pitchfork calls it "beguiling."
 The Washington Post says, "her well-crafted songs are quietly powerful."
 She was also nominated as one of New African's 100 Most Influential Africans of 2013 and became the first woman to receive the Science for Peace award from the Veronesi Foundation in Milan in 2013.